 Establish working from home /remote work policies

-Many firms began working remotely and working from home long-term for the first time in 2020.
-While it was a steep learning curve for many, and while many firms will always prefer employees work in-office, some firms may be open to extending a policy of working from home for their staff.
+Many law firms began working remotely and working from home long-term for the first time in 2020.
+While it was a steep learning curve for many, and while many law firms will always prefer employees work in-office, some firms may be open to extending a policy of working from home for their staff.
 If so, it is best practice to get a policy in place and set expectations early.
 If a firm is going to be virtual and decentralised it will also need a technology plan in place.
-Ensuring that all employees have access to laptops and software for matter management, document automation, billing, video conferencing is a top priority.
+Ensuring that all employees have access to laptops and software for matter management, document automation, legal billing, video conferencing is a top priority.
 It is also not a given that employees will always have reliable internet service, so do your research on cloud software and choose a hybrid model (both locally installed and accessible via the internet) when possible.

 Establish hiring goals